ljtill/bicep-dev-box/README.md

 ### Getting Started

-Before deploying the Dev Box resources, the configuration file needs to be updated.
+Before deploying the Dev Box resources, the configuration file `src/configs/main.json` needs to be updated.
-Edit the `src/configs/main.json` with environment specific details.

 #### Using locally with PowerShell